What is digital well-being, and how does it relate to the liberal arts?

 - Digital Identity and Well-being: Managing your digital footprint and reputation

-How might digital well-being promote liberal arts learning and values?
+How might digital well-being promote liberal arts learning and outcomes?

 Pick almost any topic you care about.
 It is probably related, somehow, to one of these areas.
 DigLibArts offers support for you to pursue your own ideas, plans, and projects that contribute in any way to the broader goal of enhancing digital well-being for all campus members.
 Below are just a few ideas, color-coded to the digital capabilities diagram for explanatory purposes only.